kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 WHERE name = 'KaNyE'
 ```

-There are functions to manipulate strings.
+SQL provides several functions to manipulate strings, including pattern matching, string functions, and string concatenation.

-**Pattern Matching**: The LIKE keyword is for string matching in predicates.
+**Pattern Matching** is used to compare strings based on a pattern.
+The `LIKE` keyword is used to perform pattern matching.
-- "%" matches any substring (including an empty string).
+- `%` matches any substring (including an empty string).
-- "_" matches any one character.
+- `_` matches any individual character.

 ```sql
 SELECT * FROM enrolled AS e